ZwerOxotnik/diplomacy/README.md

 ## Overview

-Adds modified version diplomacy, scenario from PvP and are added diplomatic request, commands needful, auto-diplomacy customizable protection from theft of electricity, customized settings balance.
+Adds modified version diplomacy, diplomatic requests, commands needful, auto-diplomacy, customizable protection from theft of electricity and customized settings balance.
-Compatible with custom PvP scenario (not default).
+Compatible with any PvP scenario.
 UPS friendly.

 I recommend using with mods: [secondary chat][secondary chat] as it is possible write to allies;
 [Tiny pole][Tiny pole] if the protection from theft of electricity disabled;